Karis-tlg/Minecraft-Backdoor/README.md

 * #seed - Find world seed
 * #auth - authorize new user
 * #deauth - deauthorize user
+* #help - List all available commands, with syntax and description.

 Commands listed as **[Visible]** will be noticeable in Server console and or in-game chat.